piscinajs/piscina/README.md

 * `filename`: Optionally overrides the `filename` option passed to the constructor for this task.
 If no `filename` was specified to the constructor, this is mandatory.
+* `abortSignal`: An [`AbortSignal`][] instance.
+If passed, this can be used to cancel a task, including already running ones.
+  (More generally, any `EventEmitter` or `EventTarget` that emits `'abort'` events can be passed here.)
+Abortable tasks cannot share threads regardless of the `concurrentTasksPerWorker` options.

 This returns a `Promise` for the return value of the (async) function call made to the function exported from `filename`.
 If the (async) function throws an error, the returned `Promise` will be rejected with that error.
+If the task is aborted, the returned `Promise` is rejected with an error as well.

 ### Method: `destroy()`